Amazon Echo Dot Teardown (3rd Gen)

 One need to remove this cover in order to get access to the device.

-Amazon Echo Dot Teardown (3rd Gen) 2
+Inside the Amazon Echo Dot (3rd Gen): A Complete Teardown 2

 After removing the cover, this what you get, further 4 screws need to removed to get access to the processor PCB and Speaker.

-Amazon Echo Dot Teardown (3rd Gen) 3
+Inside the Amazon Echo Dot (3rd Gen): A Complete Teardown 3

 Main Controller PCB